1. Media Subsystem Profile

 • when they avoid a line to end with an open parenthesis or an open bracket.

-1.3.
+1.9.
 Key Cycle Dates

-1.4.
+1.10.
 Review Cadence

-Except for bug fixes, we don’t usually add new patches to the development tree between -rc6 and the next -rc1.
+Except for important bug fixes, we don’t usually add new patches to the development tree between -rc6 and the next -rc1.

 Please notice that the media subsystem is a high traffic one, so it could take a while for us to be able to review your patches.
-Feel free to ping if you don’t get a feedback in a couple of weeks or to ask other developers to publicly add Reviewed-by and, more importantly, Tested-by: tags.
+Feel free to ping if you don’t get a feedback in a couple of weeks or to ask other developers to publicly add Reviewed-by: and, more importantly, Tested-by: tags.

 Please note that we expect a detailed description for Tested-by:, identifying what boards were used at the test and what it was tested.